agrc/gis.utah.gov/sharing/process/index.md

 categories: []
 ---

 Thank you for wanting to share your data with the SGID!
 We've put together a few processes to make sure your datasets are added to the right place.
-We use [issues](https://guides.github.com/features/issues/) in our [Porter](https://github.com/agrc/porter/issues) repository on GitHub to track where a dataset is at in the process and keep an open and transparent record of everything that happened.
+We use [issues](https://guides.github.com/features/issues/) in our [Porter](https://github.com/agrc/porter/issues) repository on GitHub to track a dataset's progress and keep an open and transparent record of everything that happened.

 If you're not sure which part of the SGID you should share your data with, check out our sharing [introduction]({% link sharing/index.md %}#join-the-party) for an overview.